dreispt/oetor/README.md

 Quickstart full installation
 ---------------------------

-For an easy and quick start in run:
+For an easy and quick start run:

-    oetor/oetor auto-install
+    ./oetor auto-install

 The `auto-install` command will install PostgreSQL and other system dependencies, setup the `/opt/oerp/7.0` home, download v7 sources and configure an initial `demo` instance.
 It can be started with:

-    /opt/openerp/7.0/demo/start
+    /opt/openerp/demo/norm-bot start

 Step-by-step installation